phenyo-code/phenyo-code/README.md

 ## Currently:

 I’m working on a productivity desktop application word processor called LightDocs.
 Think Microsoft Word but lighter.
-I building it with Tauri wgich is a combination of web technologies for the frontend and Rust for the backend.
+I'm building it with Tauri which is a combination of web technologies for the frontend and Rust for the backend.
 This will be my very first native desktop application so it might take a while as I'm still learning and building.
 Di comeback to track progress as I update this every month.